paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### FindAll

 `FindAll<T>` is an extension of `Resources.FindObjectsOfTypeAll<T>`.
-It will find *all* objects of the specified type with a matching name.
-Objects can be game objects, prefabs, materials, meshes, textures or similar whether they are enabled or disabled.
-If the name is empty or null, all resources of type T are returned.
+It finds *all* objects of the specified type with a matching name.
+Objects can be game objects, prefabs, materials, meshes, textures or similar whether they are enabled or disabled. `Findall` return all resources of type T if the name is empty or null.

 ```c#
 gameObjects = Objects.FindAll<GameObject>("Text");